Rev. Francis J. Botchway has in this publication brought together in a single volume, an

 functionaries, important case studies in the history of juju and spirituality in Ghana

-ccer, and even how God sees sports are all discussed.
+soccer, and even how God sees sports are all discussed.

 The sweetness of the pudding, they say, is in the eating.
 The fact that the foreword was

-itten by Honorable Joe Aggrey is an important indication of the importance of this
+written by Honorable Joe Aggrey is an important indication of the importance of this

-lume.
+volume.
 Admittedly, Africa is a very religious continent with religion playing a central

 role in all aspects of our life.
 This book must be received and read as an important